-An optimal monetary rule in our setting must deal not only with the problem of enforcement, but also with the realistic constraint of private information.
-Because only the current central bank observes the realized political shock, the rule just described that conditions directly on the shock is not incentive compatible: the central bank can deviate privately from its assigned policy and choose a higher inflation level, making itself strictly better off without being penalized with a lower continuation value.
+An optimal monetary rule in our setting must deal not only with the problem of enforcement but also with the realistic constraint of private information.
+Because only the current central bank observes the realized political shock, the rule just described that conditions directly on the shock is not incentive-compatible: the central bank can deviate privately from its assigned policy and choose a higher inflation level, thus making itself strictly better off without being penalized with a lower continuation value.
 Incentive compatibility requires that, for each political shock, the central bank prefer its assigned inflation level and continuation value to those prescribed for any other shock.

-Our main result shows that the optimal monetary rule is characterized by a hawkish low-inflation regime and a dovish high-inflation regime.
+Our main result shows that the optimal monetary rule is characterized by a hawkish low-inflation regime and a dovish highinflation regime.
 The threat of transitioning to the dovish regime sustains the hawkish regime, and the promise of returning to the hawkish regime sustains the dovish regime.
-Moreover, unlike under observable political shocks, a temporary transition from the hawkish regime to the dovish regime may now occur on path, following high enough shocks.
+Moreover, unlike under observable political shocks, a temporary transition from the hawkish regime to the dovish regime may now occur on path, following highenough shocks.

 Monetary policy in each regime admits a simple implementation.
 We show that the hawkish regime takes the form of a maximally enforced inflation cap.
 If the central bank respects the cap, future inflation expectations remain low and the equilibrium restarts in the hawkish regime in the next period.
-If instead the central bank violates the cap, inflation expectations rise and the equilibrium transitions to the dovish regime.
-The central bank may not be constrained by the inflation cap when experiencing low political pressure, but it will be constrained under high pressure, and in some cases it will break the cap.
+If, instead, the central bank violates the cap, inflation expectations rise and the equilibrium transitions to the dovish regime.
+The central bank may not be constrained by the inflation cap when experiencing low political pressure, but it will be constrained under high pressure and, in some cases, it will break the cap.

 Additionally, we show that the dovish regime takes the opposite form of a maximally enforced inflation floor.
-If the central bank respects the floor (by choosing high enough inflation), future inflation expectations decline and the equilibrium returns to the hawkish regime in the next period.
-If instead the central bank violates the floor, inflation expectations remain high and the equilibrium restarts in the dovish regime.
-The central bank may not be constrained by the inflation floor when experiencing high political pressure, but it will be constrained under low pressure, and in some cases it will break the floor.
+If the central bank respects the floor (by choosing high-enough inflation), future inflation expectations decline, and the equilibrium returns to the hawkish regime in the next period.
+If, instead, the central bank violates the floor, inflation expectations remain high, and the equilibrium restarts in the dovish regime.
+The central bank may not be constrained by the inflation floor when experiencing high political pressure, but it will be constrained under low pressure and, in some cases, it will break the floor.
+The dovish regime can be interpreted as a temporary abandonment of rules, with the inflation cap of the hawkish regime being reinstated only when inflation becomes high enough.

 A key feature of our environment is that, ex ante, the central bank shares the same preferences as society for low average inflation.
-The central bank realizes that private sector expectations are rational, and that future realized inflation will be incorporated into inflation expectations, limiting the benefit of inflation surprises.
-It is only after private sector expectations are set and the political shock is realized that the central bank sees an added benefit of inflation.
+The central bank realizes that private-sector expectations are rational. and that future realized inflation will be incorporated into inflation expectations, thus limiting the benefit of inflation surprises.
+It is only after private-sector expectations are set and the political shock is realized that the central bank sees an added benefit of inflation.
 Thus, a maximally enforced inflation cap maximizes social welfare by counteracting the political pressure to inflate: the central bank is rewarded for choosing low inflation with a hawkish continuation regime, and it is punished for choosing high inflation with a dovish continuation regime.
 Analogously, a maximally enforced inflation floor-which serves as a punishment-minimizes social welfare by inducing the central bank to bend to the political pressure.
-Punishment is always temporary, since a central bank's succumbing to political pressure is rewarded with a transition back to the hawkish regime.
+Punishment is always temporary since a central bank's succumbing to political pressure is rewarded with a transition back to the hawkish regime.